smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

-The action of adding an exit program to the registry could be performed by using the IBM i command ADDEXITPGM, however, the Agent software depends on a very exact configuration of the exit program entry\'s description text.
+The action of adding an exit program to the registry could be performed by using the IBM i command ADDEXITPGM, however, the Agent software depends on a very exact configuration of the exit program entry's description text.
 This means that the only reliable way to add the exit program entry is to use this F22 Agent function.